bithost-gmbh/ngx-mat-select-search/README.md

    <mat-icon ngxMatSelectSearchClear>delete</mat-icon>
 </ngx-mat-select-search>
 ```
-If just the icon should be changed the properties `closeIcon` & `closeSvgIcon` can be used.
+If just the icon should be changed the inputs `closeIcon` and `closeSvgIcon` can be used.

 #### Custom content
 Custom content with the CSS class `mat-select-search-custom-header-content` can be transcluded as follows: